 Although they can initially cause significant anxiety, fear usually decreases once the condition is properly understood.

-Most men eventually realise that PPP:
+It is through our experience that men eventually realise PPP:

 - Do not define attractiveness